 National Guidance requires schools and settings running offsite activities (or adventurous activities on site) with under 18s are required to have a current, trained EVC in post.
-EVCs must undertake a formal revalidation every three years.
+EVCs must undertake a formal revalidation every three years delivered by a trained OEAP EVC trainer.